-Pet Dental Health Month is a perfect time to highlight the uniqueness of our feline friends.
-In addition to sharing most of the dental problems that can plague our canine companions, unfortunately cats have the added bonus of being susceptible to two other diseases unique to their species: feline tooth resorportion and gingivostomatitis.

-Feline tooth resorption

-New

 In addition to sharing most of the dental problems that can plague our canine companions, cats unfortunately have the added bonus of being susceptible to two other diseases unique to their species: feline tooth resorportion and gingivostomatitis.

 Feline tooth resorption